srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### The Core

 In [my last blog post](../What_is_a_Neural_Network/) I explained what the basic unit of a neural network, the *perceptron*, looks like.
-It consists of a node with at least 2 inputs and 2 weights, and one output value.
+It consists of a node with multiple (at least 2) inputs, a scalar  2 weights, and one output value.
+The output value is the cell's attempt to *classify* the respective input.

 ![_config.yml]({{ site.baseurl }}/images/perceptron.svg)

-For recognizing a MNIST image a slightly bigger *perceptron* is needed, one with 724 inputs (one for each of the 28 * 28 pixel) and each input connection has a [0-1] weight.
+For recognizing a MNIST image a slightly bigger *perceptron* is needed, one with 28*28=724 inputs [0,1] and 28*28=724 connection weights [0-1].

 ![_config.yml]({{ site.baseurl }}/images/1lnn_nnlayer.svg)

-In our code the *perceptron* is modeled as a `cell`:
+In our code the *perceptron* is modeled as a `cell` as follows:

 ```c
 struct Cell{